guaix-ucm/rgblues/README.md

 limiting *Gaia* G magnitude. *Note that the coordinates and search radius must be given in decimal degrees*.

-The first time you execute the code, the auxiliary file `edr3_source_id_15M_allsky.fits`, containing the `source_id`of the *Gaia* EDR3 stars belonging to the ~15 million star sample of C21, is automatically downloaded.
+The first time you execute the code, the auxiliary file `edr3_source_id_15M_allsky.fits` (size 129 Mb), containing the `source_id`of the *Gaia* EDR3 stars belonging to the ~15 million star sample of C21, is automatically downloaded.
+When using the `--starhorse`, a larger file (size 289Mb), containing additional star parameters, is downloaded instead.

 The script executes the following steps: